youngchingjui/openai-realtime-agents-test-playground/README.md

 - The event log is on the right, showing both client and server events.
 Click to see the full payload.
 - On the bottom, you can disconnect, toggle between automated voice-activity detection or PTT, turn off audio playback, and toggle logs.

+## Reporting issues
+Before opening a new issue, please search existing issues.
+When filing an issue, include:
+- Summary of the problem
+- Steps to reproduce
+- Expected vs. actual behavior
+- Environment details (OS, browser, Node.js version, package manager, app commit/version)
+- Relevant logs, screenshots, or screen recordings

+For feature requests, describe the problem you’re trying to solve, the proposed solution, and any alternatives considered.
+The issue templates will guide you through these fields.

 ## Pull Requests

 Feel free to open an issue or pull request and we'll do our best to review it.
 The spirit of this repo is to demonstrate the core logic for new agentic flows; PRs that go beyond this core scope will likely not be merged.